 Owing money to the IRS is common for every working individual across the US.
-However, several affected individuals aren’t aware of the IRS payment options available to them.
+However, several affected individuals aren’t aware of the IRS installment agreement plan & payment options available to them.

 The IRS has set up payment options that can be applied to people in various financial situations.
 This is established through a proper payment plan, which is often the agreement between the IRS and the individual in tax debt to pay the tax amount owed within a mentioned time frame.